czernous/persian-hugo/exampleSite/content/post/how-to-make-tomato-juice-at-home.md

 **_High in vitamin C_**

-Come winter time and everyone is sneezing and coughing.
+Come wintertime and everyone is sneezing and coughing.
 If only they had some tomato juice.
-Not only is this juice great for treating a cold, it is used for different skin conditions, helps with mental ailments like depression and Alzheimer's.
+This juice great for treating a cold, it is used for different skin conditions, helps with mental ailments like depression and Alzheimer's.

-And can be used for anti aging purposes.
+And can be used for anti ageing purposes.
 Vitamin C also helps your immune system to function properly.

 **_Clotting blood_**